VictorTJiang/Victor_BlueStampPortfolio/index.md

 The layout of the wires and components is similar to that of the 2 wheel drive base.
 The main difference is that there are now 4 TT motors and 2 L9110 motor drivers, with each driver controlling two motors.
 The 9V battery that used to power both the Arduino and motor driver no longer provides enough charge to power 2 motor drivers, so they are now powered using a 5 pack of 1.5V AA batteries.

 ![Headstone Image](fourwheeldrivepic.png)
-Figure x: A picture of the final body of the car.
+Figure 1: A picture of the final body of the car.
 <!-- For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE